antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ## Conclusion

+In this section we discuss assumptions, alternatives, and "final" classifier deployment.

+### Hopes

+It is hoped that the classifier created with the procedures above is going to be adequate in the "real world."
+This is largely dependent on the quality of the training data.

+The data presented and used above use grammar-rules generated commands and those commands are generalized by:
+- Removing the sequential order of the words
+- Using only frequent enough, dictionary words

+### Using a recommender instead

 We also experimented with a Recommender-based Classifier (RC) -- the accuracy results with RC were slightly better (4±2%) than the trie-based classifier, but RC is ≈10 times slower.
 We plan to discuss RC training and results in a subsequent article.

+### Final result

 Since we find the performance of the trie-based classifier satisfactory -- both accuracy-wise and speed-wise -- we make a classifier with all of the DSL commands data.
 See the resource file ["dsl-trie-classifier.raku"](https://github.com/antononcube/Raku-DSL-Shared-Utilities-ComprehensiveTranslation/blob/main/resources/dsl-trie-classifier.raku),